State Sen. John Rafferty Jr. (R., Montgomery) could become the first GOP candidate to officially enter the 2012 attorney general's race.

-“I most definitely will,” he told the site, when asked if he would seek the office formerly held by Gov. Tom Corbett.
+"I most definitely will," he told the site, when asked whether he would seek the office Tom Corbett held when he was elected governor.

-Should he make an official announcement soon, Rafferty, 58, of Lower Providence, would become the first Republican to throw his name in contention amid a growing field of Democratic candidates.
+Should he make an official announcement soon, Rafferty, 58, of Lower Providence, would become the first Republican to put his name in contention amid a growing field of Democratic candidates.

-Former U.S. Rep. Patrick Murphy, Philadelphia attorney Dan McCaffery and Lackawanna County prosecutor Kathleen Kane have all publicly said they intend to run in their party’s primary.
+Former U.S. Rep. Patrick Murphy of Bucks County, Philadelphia lawyer Dan McCaffery, and Lackawanna County prosecutor Kathleen Kane have all publicly said they intend to run in their party's primary.

-Although the names of several likely contenders have emerged on the GOP side – including that of Montgomery County District Attorney Risa Vetri Ferman – none have made a public decision.
-Cumberland County District Attorney David Freed has come closest floating the idea of his own candidacy at a party meeting in May.
+Although the names of several likely contenders have emerged on the GOP side - including that of Montgomery County District Attorney Risa Vetri Ferman - none has made a decision public.
+Cumberland County District Attorney David Freed has come closest, floating the idea of his own candidacy at a party meeting in May.

-Interim Attorney General Linda L. Kelly has said she will not seek election to a full term, as is the custom for those appointed to interim terms.
-She replaced Corbett earlier this year, as he left the term to assume the governor’s office.
+Interim Attorney General Linda L. Kelly has said she will not seek election to a full term.
+She replaced Corbett earlier this year, when he resigned to become governor.

-“There’s no heir apparent on either side.
-We could have a crowded field,” said Franklin and Marshall College pollster and political analyst G. Terry Madonna.
-“I think the Attorney General’s race at the moment is still fairly wide open.”
+"There's no heir apparent on either side.
+We could have a crowded field," said G. Terry Madonna, a pollster and political analyst at Franklin and Marshall College.
+"I think the attorney general's race at the moment is still fairly wide open."

-Although many had seized on Ferman’s growing campaign coffers – more than $266,000 as of her last finance report -- as a sign she might make a statewide run, she said in June she was focused on winning re-election to a second term as district attorney this fall and could not predict what else her future might hold.
-She does not face an opponent in that race.
+Although many had seized on Ferman's growing campaign coffers - more than $266,000 as of her last finance report in June - as a sign she might make a statewide run, she said in June she was focused on winning reelection this fall.
+She faces no opponent in that race.